Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/testing.rst

 This is the second :ref:`part of a tutorial<piggy-bank>` on smart contract development.
-So far we have written a piggy bank smart contract in the Rust_ programming language.
+So far you have written a piggy bank smart contract in the Rust_ programming language.
-This part will focus on how we can write unit test for our piggy bank smart contract and how to setup and locally simulate an invocation of a smart contract.
+This part will focus on how you can write unit tests for your piggy bank smart contract and how to setup and locally simulate an invocation of a smart contract.